cenacrharsh/coding-ninja-social-media-node/readme.md

 ### 🎯 gulp-cssnano

-- minimizes css file for production
+- minimizes css files for production

 ### 🎯 gulp-rev

 - renames the files, by adding a hash alongside them so that when it is sent again to browser, it will have a new random string attached to it and it will be accepted by browser as a new asset.

+### 🎯 gulp-uglify-es

+- minimizes js files for production

+### 🎯 gulp-imagemin

+- minimizes images for production

+### 🎯 del

+- delete files and directories using globs, we use to delete our previous build files before creating new ones